jpawelczak/vpa-demo/README.md

 Now, switch the VPA (vpa-recreate.yaml) to `InPlaceOrRecreate` mode.
 You will notice that actuations initated by `ContainerResourcePolicy` blocked by PDBs will be applied in-place few seconds after changing the mode from `Recreate` to `InPlaceOrRecreate`.

-As you noticed, with VPA `InPlaceOrRecreate` mode you don't have to worries on pod's recreaton in your business critical hours.
+As you noticed, with VPA `InPlaceOrRecreate` mode you don't have to be concerned on pod's recreaton in your business critical hours.
 Nonetheless, follow best practices and set some safety net with PodDisruptionBudget (PDB).
 Learn more about [workload disruption readiness on GKE](https://docs.cloud.google.com/kubernetes-engine/docs/how-to/workload-disruption-readiness).

 # OOMkill handling
 To be continued...